PaulMeehlSchool/website/news/reproducible_workshop.md

 ---
-title: "A Workflow for Open Reproducible Code in Science (WORCS)"
+title: "New workshop announced: A Workflow for Open Reproducible Code in Science (WORCS)"
 layout: post
 ---